 Recommended Dosage – Take 1 sachet twice daily with normal water.

-Method of Application – Apply the Jatyadi Lepam on the affected area.
+Method of Application – Apply over the affected area of the skin.

-Recommended Dosage – Take 2 teaspoonfuls twice daily.
+Recommended Dosage – Take 2 teaspoonful twice daily.

-Recommended Dosage – Take 2 tablets twice daily with normal water.
+Recommended Dosage – Take 1 tablet twice daily with normal water.

 6. Twak Churna